anuket-project/anuket-specifications/doc/ref_model/chapters/chapter04.md

 This is a placeholder for NFVI infrastructure networking information that is common to all Reference Architectures.

-## 4.4 Networking

-4.4 Key Terminology, Definitions and Glossary
+## 4.4 Key Terminology, Definitions and Glossary (temporary)

 This section is temporary while the team defines and aligns on key terms used in this chapter.
 When finalized, these definitions will be moved to the RM glossary appendix.

-- **PM / Performance Measurement / Measurement:** PMs reflect data generated and collected within the NFVI, that reflects the performance of the infrastructure.
+- **PM / Performance Measurement / Measurement:** The procedure or set of operations having the object of determining a Measured Value or Measurement Result.
+In this context, PMs reflect data generated and collected within the NFVI, that reflects the performance of the infrastructure.
 For example, a count of frames or packets traversing an interface, memory usage information, other resource usage and availability, etc. These data may be instantaneous or accumulated, and made available (i.e. exposed) based on permissions and contexts (e.g., workload vs. infra)

-- **Monitoring (Capability):** Monitoring capabilities are used for the passive observation of traffic traversing the NFVI.
+- **Monitoring (Capability):** Monitoring capabilities are used for the passive observation of workload-specific traffic traversing the NFVI.
 Note, as with all capabilities, Monitoring may be unavailable or intentionally disabled for security reasons in a given NFVI instance.

 - PVP: Physical-Virtual-Physical; PVP represents a Workload test topology where a measurement is taken across two physical test points (e.g., physical NICs on a host), with traffic traversing a virtualized Workload that is logically connected between the physical points.
 PVP is an ETSI term, defined in ETSI NFV-TST009